DanielSarmiento04/ObjectDetectionApi/README.md

 - Important Notes:
 1. Compatibility with `SQLite`, `PostgreSQL` and `MongoDB`.
 2. High demand supported (5 million concurrent).
-3. Zero Dependency
+3. Zero Dependency.

 ## What is OpenCV?

-> Note that actually this project is tested using opencv 4.8.1
+> Note that actually this project is tested using opencv 4.8.1.

 It is a open source computer vision library designed to provide a comprehensive set of tools for image and video processing.
 Developed in C++ and with bindings available for various programming languages, including `Python`, `javascript` and `java`.
 OpenCV is widely used in both academic and industrial settings for a range of applications.
 Its features include image and video manipulation, object detection, facial recognition, feature extraction, camera calibration, and machine learning integration.